akvas/l3py/README.md

 Installation
 ------------

 l3py is written for Python>=3.4 and only depends on `numpy` and `netcdf4`.
+The current release is hosted on the PyPI and can be installed through:

+    pip install l3py

-To install the package, first clone the repository or download the zip archive.
-In the root directory of the package (i.e. the directory containing the ``setup.py`` file), running
+To install the current development version of the package, first clone the repository or download the zip archive.
+In the root directory
+of the package (i.e. the directory containing the ``setup.py`` file), running

     pip install .